oracle-cne/ock-forge/README.md

 ## Additional Software

 Podman is required to use the tool.
-On Oracle Linux systems it can be installed via `dnf install podman`.
+If this tool is being used on an Oracle Linux system, refer to the [Podman Installation Guide](https://docs.oracle.com/en/operating-systems/oracle-linux/podman/podman-InstallingPodmanandRelatedUtilities.html#podman-install)
 When building qcow2 images, the `qemu-img` utility is leveraged to manipulate the image.
 When building these kind of images, `qemu-img` must be installed.
-On Oracle Linux systems it can beinstall via `dnf install qemu-img`.
+On Oracle Linux systems it can be installed via `dnf install qemu-img`.

 # Using the Image Builder